augustynka/Bioinformatyka-Strukturalna-RNA/README.md

 ## Notebook 1: Dot-Bracket ↔ BPSEQ Conversion & Structural Element Extraction
 Transform secondary-structure strings between dot-bracket and BPSEQ formats, with built-in detection of key motifs.
-- **Data I/O & manual inspection**
-  - Scan a folder of dot-bracket files, visually verify sequence–structure correspondence and flag any misformatted entries by hand.
-  - After conversion, spot-check a handful of BPSEQ outputs to ensure pairing conventions were preserved.
 - **Bidirectional conversion pipeline**
   - Convert dot-bracket to BPSEQ by mapping each bracket pair to index–base lines.
   - Reconstruct dot-bracket from BPSEQ via a nesting-aware bracket-assignment routine, resolving conflicts with a first-come-first-served strategy.